Walker Cup FAQs

 Our 2026 trip will begin in Dublin, where we meet up and board our transportation towards the southwest of Ireland.
 We’ll spend 2 full days watching the Walker Cup and staying in nearby Doolin, County Clare.

-While we’re in this neck of the woods, we’ll also lead a hike Doolin up the Cliffs of Moher—this is an incredible way to see a worldly wonder that skips the tour bus lineup and crowds.
-I’m not a hiker, but I’ve done this hike three times (!!) and can’t wait for round four.
+While we’re in this neck of the woods, you can engage in an optional hike up the Cliffs of Moher—an incredible way to see a worldly wonder that skips the tour bus lineup and crowds—or a day trip to one of the nearby Aran Islands.

 Once the Walker Cup wraps up, we’ll ditch the golf fans battling over tee times in the southwest and instead head north to explore some seriously underrated links along the north coast of Ireland and into Northern Ireland.
-We’ll play 7 rounds of golf in 5 days, including Carne, Enniscrone, Rosapenna, St. Patrick’s Links, Ballyliffin, Castlerock, and Royal Portrush.
+We’ll play 7 rounds of golf in 5 days, including Carne, Enniscrone, Rosapenna, St. Patrick’s Links, Portsalon, Ardglass, and Royal County Down.